rzarr/SLIPPER-docs/Pages/md_README.md

 # Software for Live Interactive Plotting and Partial Event Reconstruction (v3.1)

-This is the version 3.1 of the stand-alone SW used by the Pisa group of the FOOT experiment.
+This is the version 3.1 of the stand-alone SW of the FOOT experiment.
 The code is meant to run on data acquired by the WaveDAQ system.
 The repository contains a folder with source code "src/", one with configuration files "config/" and one for code documentation "docs/".

 **N.B.: Each time a new acquisition is processed, the associated configuration files (config/ChannelMap*.xml, config/MCTable*.txt and src/Utils/Parameters.h) should be carefully checked and tuned.**